-Many job applications require their candidates to write a cover letter, this is a great opportunity to speak directly to a potential employer.
-Unfortunately, many people do not do this properly or skip the process entirely because they simply do not know what to say.
+Many job applications require the candidate to write a cover letter, this is a great opportunity to speak directly to a potential employer.
+Unfortunately, many people do not do this properly or skip the process entirely because they do not know what to say.

-To ensure your cover letter is professional and well read it is important to remember a few tips and tricks:
+To ensure your cover letter is professional and well-read it is essential to remember a few tips and tricks:

 - Always include your full name and contact details at the top of the letter.